nandohca/kista/utils/SCoPE-v1.1.5_64/README.txt

-This folder contains a static version for 64 bits of the scope-g++ and opcost compilation and annotation tools of SCOPE.
+This folder contains a static and minimal version for 64 bits of the scope-g++ and opcost compilation and annotation tools of SCOPE.
+Other files, sources and libraries coming with SCoPE have been not included to overload as less as possible the KisTA distribution.

 The aim is to save the KisTA user the compilation of this part of the SCoPE tool.